kulics/koral/book-en/loop.md

 Under normal circumstances, the statement is executed in order, the first statement in the function first, followed by the second statement, and so on.
 ## Collection Loop
-If we happen to have a collection that can be an array, a dictionary, or a piece of text, then we can use the `@ [value] id {}` statement to iterate over the collection, taking each element out of `id`.
+If we happen to have a collection that can be an array, a dictionary, or a piece of text, then we can use the `@ id <- value {}` statement to iterate over the collection, taking each element out of `id`.

 E.g:
 ```
 arr := _{1, 2, 3, 4, 5}
-@ [arr] item {
+@ item <- arr {
     cmd.print(item)     # print each number
 }
 ```
-The identifier followed by `@` is the currently fetched value, which is valid only for the current loop.
-So we don't need to define an identifier externally.
 If we don't want to define additional identifiers, we can omit them.
 The default is `ea`.

 E.g:
 ```
-@ [arr] {
+@ arr {
      cmd.print(ea)     # print each number
 }
 ```